 “Cam” Sulak joined OTE’s sign operations crew in January 2013.
 “I install, maintain, and clean highway road signs and logo plaques,” says Sulak.
 “My favorite part of the job is traveling around and seeing Oregon.”
 When not busy with the rest of the sign crew, Sulak likes to ride motorcycles, snowboard, camp, and watch a good movie or two.

-Jessica Carbone is our Office Assistant and oversees the very important statewide Highway Safety Rest Area Free Coffee Program.
+Jessica Carbone is our Executive and HR Support and oversees the very important statewide Highway Safety Rest Area Free Coffee Program.
 She helps local non-profit volunteers apply for permits to serve free coffee to weary motorists within OTE-managed rest areas.
 Except for brief stays in London and Orlando, she has always made Salem her home.
 She earned her Bachelor of Arts in History from Western Oregon University.
 Prior to her tenure with OTE, Jessica was the manager at a South Salem Starbucks store for 12 years.
 "I am looking forward to working with my fabulous new team, and the wonderful customers and volunteers at OTE," says Jessica.
 Carbone admits to being a die-hard "people person" and is proud of her husband's service as a Major in the National Guard.
-"Right now, my almost-toddler son is my pride and joy," says Jessica, but she also loves to read and scrap-book in her spare time.
+"Right now, my sons are my joy," says Jessica, but she also loves to read and scrap-book in her spare time.
 Carbone has a special interest in museum curation and history.

 Luc Rizzo is our application systems analyst and has been with OTE since 2005.
 He attended college at SOSC, Oregon State University, and Linn Benton Community College.
 He studied business computer systems and philosophy.
 Luc values OTE for the way staff assumes ownership of their work.
 “While much of our work is individual, we always still feel like a team,” Rizzo says.
 Luc is also a member of the Society for Creative Anachronism.